 Below, you can see how this consistency feeds its subscriber growth over time.
 Whenever a video is lucky enough to go viral, it actually has a better shot at converting each fleeting viewer into a lasting subscriber, because of the stickiness of the premise and the consistency they can find across the rest of the channel’s content.

 If you want to deviate from your core premise, it’s best to do it on a separate YouTube channel to avoid undermining your own efforts.
-First We Feast, for example, is owned by Complex, which has a very different focus and audience.
+First We Feast, for example, is owned by Complex, which has a very different focus and target audience.
 The channels are connected under the Featured Channels tab, but otherwise, they don’t really intersect.

-To make posting easier, you can find a free video editing software that uploads videos to your channel with one click.
+To make posting easier, you can find free video editing software that uploads videos to your channel with one click.
 You won’t have to waste time uploading and downloading files, and can publish videos quickly and consistently.

 2. Feed the recommendation engine with other sources